mani2001/Dharmik2004/README.md

 ### Hi everyone!
 I’m @Dharmik2004&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="27px">

 - 💻 Self taught programmer.
-- 💬 Ask me about anything, I am happy to help anytime!
+- 📫 Ask me about anything, I am happy to help anytime!
-- 👀 I'm interested in building new things.
+- 👀 I'm interested in building new things.📰
-- 📫 You can reach me by messaging me on my twitter.
-I am free enough to talk with you.
+- 💬 You can DM me on twitter.
+- 📰 You can know more about me <a href="polywork.com/itsdharmik" target="_blank">here</a>.
 <br>
 <br>